 The day before I left, ExpertFlyer showed a seat in Business Class from Paris to Los Angeles via London.
 And a seat from Los Angeles to San Diego.

-Not only would I fly in Business Class the entire way, I’d also get home three hours earlier!
+Not only would I fly in Business Class the entire way, but I’d also get home three hours earlier!
 Win-win!
 So I called the EXP desk and switched my ticket.
 My flight cost $215.96 and 50,000 miles.

 I visited both the Cathay Pacific First Class lounge and Admirals Club in the Charles de Galle Airport.